-Focus your Bachelor in Law + Bachelor in Global Governance, Economics & Legal Order on the area that interests you the most
+Focus your Double Degree in Law + Global Governance, Economics & Legal Order on the area that interests you the most

-With the Bachelor in Law + Bachelor in Global Governance, Economics & Legal Order, you can choose to specialise in either international politics or international economics.
+With the Double Degree in Law + Global Governance, Economics & Legal Order, you can choose to specialise in either international politics or international economics.
 During the first year of the global governance programme, you’ll take subjects in both areas; that way, when the time comes to choose a track, you’ll know which specialisation interests you the most and is the best match for your future plans.

 The two tracks share certain common topics, including Model United Nations, international security, the influence of the financial markets on society and the economy, and how international public law works.